 4.2 Draft CP Form Guidelines

 These guidelines are to be used to assist in the completion of the Draft CP Form, given in Appendix 4.1.
 The guidelines state who should complete each item on the form and whether it is mandatory or optional.
 They also give a brief description of the information that should be given for each item.
-For further guidance please contact your BCA/PACA.
+For further guidance please contact BSCCo.

 Title – mandatory completion by originator – title of CP.